mongolar/microservice/README.md

 # service

-Service library to quickly launch and register API service
+Service library to launch and register public and private API services in Vulcand.

+This library will register your services in Etcd following conventions set forth by Vulcand and some additional introduced conventions.

+##Usage